tarantool/doc/doc/reference/reference_lua/config.rst

     ..  method:: get([param, opts])

         Get a configuration applied to the current or remote instance.
-        Note that there is the following difference between getting a configuration for the current and remote instance:
+        Note the following differences between getting a configuration for the current and remote instance:

-        -   For the current instance, ``get()`` returns an instance configuration considering :ref:`environment variables <configuration_environment_variable>`.
+        -   For the current instance, ``get()`` returns its configuration considering :ref:`environment variables <configuration_environment_variable>`.
         -   For a remote instance, ``get()`` only considers a cluster configuration and ignores environment variables.

         :param string param: a configuration option name